harrisonCassar/CS219-Cloud-IoT-Management-SIM-Card/README.md

 For instructions on how to start up the cloud subsystem's Docker containers, refer to the [below section](#to-run) about running the project.

+#### Without Docker (Locally/Natively)
+**NOTE: THIS METHOD OF DEVELOPMENT, TESTING, AND DEPLOYMENT HAS BEEN DEPRECATED!
+Please instead refer to the above section for setup in Docker containers.**
+To setup the local deployment, each subsystem involves a slightly different means/set of dependencies.
+To run the individual code, follow the setup/run instructions in the READMEs found within the various subdirectories.
+For example, for the Main Python Flask server, refer to `flask-app\README.md`.

 #### Quirks
 ##### Kafka Topic Non-Existent on Startup
 Sometimes, when starting up fresh Docker containers of the cloud subsystem components, the UDP Server will fail with an error: "When reading a Downstream Request message from Kafka: KafkaError{code=UNKNOWN_TOPIC_OR_PART,val=3,str="Subscribed topic not available: downstream-request: Broker: Unknown topic or partition"}".
 This is caused from the UDP Server, on startup, attempting to subscribe to the "downstream-request" topic (which is produced by the Main Flask server) however since the Kafka instance has been freshly-built, it has yet to create the topic (no messages have been produced yet for this topic).